MooersLab/pymolshortcuts/README.md

 - *mooers23jul2019ACAPyMOLshortcuts.pdf* (20 minute talk at the American Crystallographic Association annual meeting in Covington, KY)
 - *mooers18oct2019RNAcornbeltPyMOLShortcuts4RNA.pdf* (9 minute talk at the Cornbelt RNA meeting at the U of Missouri in Columbia, Missouri)
-- mooers26Oct2019SWTCCPyMOLshortcuts.pdf (20 minute talk, Southwest Theoretical and Computational Chemistry (SWTCC) annual meeting at the U of Oklahoma in Norman, OK) (TBD)
+- *mooers26Oct2019SWTCCPyMOLshortcuts.pdf* (20 minute talk, Southwest Theoretical and Computational Chemistry (SWTCC) annual meeting at the U of Oklahoma in Norman, OK)

 The animation below demonstrates the photorealistic effect from the ambient occlusion shortcut applied to a protein by entering two letters, **AO**.
 This shortcut executes 16 lines of code with the entry of two letters!